schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

         # Whether you want to secure all services (true), or only secure specific
         # services (false); see also below
         secure_all_services: false

+        # Enabling this setting will add an additional special attribute "IS_IDDQD".
+        # Anybody with this attribute will effectively bypass all security checks.
+        enable_iddqd_attribute: false

 By default, security checks are not enabled for any service.
 You can turn on